keep-it-cool/kangouroute/README.md

 > The GraphQL endpoint : https://api-eu-central-1.graphcms.com/v2/ckknkbsnpcmfu01xo3k092xgw/master (try the playground ;))

 The front is a [angular static site](https://github.com/angular/angular-cli) that solely relies on data provided by the previous API.
 It is hosted on [netlify](https://www.netlify.com/).
+Bootstrap, FontAwesome and LeafletJS are used.
 Check https://kangouroute.netlify.app/

 # Open data